Master of Arts in Applied Disability Studies (MA)

 The admissions requirements for the Grad Diploma are similar to the MADS (i.e., Honours degree, 75 average and relevant experience).

-As part of the coursework, ABA students have to opportunity to gain practical experience through a 300-hour practicum placement.
+As part of their coursework, ABA students have to opportunity to gain practical experience through a 300-hour practicum placement and have access to other experiential learning in the classroom environment.

-Students with interests in teaching, community–based programming, health care, therapeutic and other services and support across the lifespan and a variety of disabilities, inclusive and accessible environments, and advocacy and social justice will enjoy the professional, personal and scholarly challenges offered by the critical disabilities orientation within the general program option of the Applied Disability Studies degree.
+Students with interests in leadership, community-engaged research and scholarship, social policy, teaching, community–based programming, health care, therapeutic and other services and support across the lifespan and a variety of disabilities, inclusive and accessible environments, and advocacy and social justice will enjoy the professional, personal and scholarly challenges offered by the critical disabilities orientation LDCC program option of the Applied Disability Studies degree.

-The course bank also includes opportunities for qualitative and blended research methods, writing conventions, internships and a Major Research Paper (MRP).
+The course bank also includes opportunities for qualitative and blended research methods, community engaged scholarship, social policy, reading & writing conventions in disability studies, internships and a Major Research Paper (MRP).

 This program option provides students with both theoretical and applied experiences in a variety of online, hybrid and face to face contexts and allows students to develop skills in research, leadership, writing, analysis, multi-media literacy, networking and advocacy.